 For more information on these services, please contact the Outreach Services Coordinator.

 School Summer Reading Kick-Off Visits

 Each year staff visits area schools to present the new summer reading theme to promote literacy and build excitement for a variety of fun summer reading programs.
 Free books, stories, games, prizes and the annual Traveling Trophy competition for public schools are regularly anticipated features of the summer reading schedule.
-Contact Youth Services Supervisor Susan Thorpe, Library Communications Coordinator David Townsend or Young Adult Coordinator Laura Jenkins for more information.
+Contact the Youth Services Supervisor, the Library Communications Coordinator, the Young Adult Coordinator, or the Outreach Services staff for more information.